circonus/irondb-docs/installation.md

 With systems dedicated solely to IRONdb, there is no need for swap space.
 Configuring no swap space during installation is ideal, but you can also `swapoff -a` and comment out any swap lines from `/etc/fstab`.

-Note: OmniOS users should _not_ disable swap, as the illumos VM system works differently and requires anonymous memory and privately-mapped files to have (virtual) swap reservations.

 #### Linux: Disable Transparent Hugepages